georgeboot/blog/source/_posts/how-to-login-to-many-aws-accounts.md

 In the next steps we are going to create an access structure so that your `Primary Account` has access to one or multiple `Secondary Accounts`.

+Lastly, you are going to know the ****Account ID**s of the accounts involved.
+You can find them by loggin in to the account and clicking on your name in the top-right of your screen.
+Your account ID labelled as *My Account**.

 ### Adding a role
 Log in to (one of) your `Secondary Account`, and go to the IAM service.
 Once there, select the *Roles* tab on the left.